Menu

 How we teach History at The Round House

-The school uses a variety of different teaching and learning styles in history lessons and within ICE Zone sessions to develop the children’s knowledge, skills and understanding in history.
-ICE Zone learning within KS1 and LKS2 provides children with a rich learning environment, in which they are immersed within the topic that they are studying.
-This, in turn creates a love of learning within the children.
-In years 5 and 6, the children explore history predominantly through whole class teaching.
+The school uses a variety of different teaching and learning styles in history lessons to develop the children’s knowledge, skills and understanding in history.
+The children are immersed within a rich learning environment, in which they are can become absorbed within the topic that they are studying.
+This, in turn, creates a love of learning within the children.
 We believe, therefore, that our school provides children with a broad range of learning opportunities throughout their primary education.

 We believe children learn best when: